TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/lesson_302_user_defined_functions.md

         * Explain what the function will do, arguments it takes in (and their types)
 3. **Lab**
     * Practice making a function that will take in a name as an argument and output the 'happy birthday song' to that name.
-    * Create a function that randomly selects 5 cards from a deck of cards (repeating allowed)
+    * Create a function that randomly selects 5 cards from a deck of cards (repeating allowed).
 4. **Debrief**
     * Check student progress and completion of the lab, wrap up by taking any final questions.